tyaSHEN/APmig/README.md

   q10: lower bound of 80% prediction interval for the point estimates
   q90: upper bound of 80% prediction interval for the point estimates

+The code to produce the estimates are in "Code.r".

 Input data are in "inputs" folder.
   Note that the input data are not actual data used in the paper.
 We provided a set of test data files to run the code.
   To replicate the outputs used in the paper, you need to download the publicly available data from sources we specified in Appendix Table 1 of the paper.

-If you run into problems running the code, please contact me at tianyu.shen@anu.edu.au
+If you run into problems with the code, please contact me at tianyu.shen@anu.edu.au